Optimal Dual-Polarized Planar Arrays for Massive Capacity Over Point-to-Point MIMO Channels: Capacity versus Carrier Frequency

 \begin{itemize} \item \textit{Isotropic transmit antenna (Tx) and receive antenna (Rx).} In this case, we keep the antenna gains fixed at $G^{\rm t}=G^{\rm r}=1$ when varying the carrier frequency.
 Therefore, $\beta$ is proportional to $\lambda^2$.
 The capacity with respect to the carrier frequency is illustrated by the red dashed curve in Fig.~\ref{fig_C_vs_lambda}.
-The capacity grows with the frequency since both the bandwidth $B$ and multiplexing gain $M$ increase in Fig.~\ref{fig_C_vs_lambda}(a), while only the latter occurs in Fig.~\ref{fig_C_vs_lambda}(b).
-However, the SNR reduces because $\beta$ shrinks as $f_c$ increases.
-This reduction in SNR gradually eliminates the benefits of performing spatial multiplexing and, therefore, the capacity converges to an upper limit.
-The same capacity limit is attained in (a) and (b), but we reach it more rapidly in the case of increasing bandwidth since the SNR decays faster when the power is divided over more spectrum.
+The capacity grows with the frequency since both the bandwidth $B$ and multiplexing gain $M$ increase in Fig.~\ref{fig_C_vs_lambda}(a), while only the latter increases in Fig.~\ref{fig_C_vs_lambda}(b).
+However, the SNR gradually reduces because $\beta$ shrinks as $f_c$ increases.
+This SNR reduction eventually eliminates the benefits of performing spatial multiplexing and, therefore, the capacity converges to an upper limit.
+Interestingly, the same capacity limit is attained in (a) and (b), but we reach it more rapidly in the case where the bandwidth increases since the SNR decays faster when the power is divided over more spectrum.